justingill/football-data-api/README.md

 `http://0.0.0.0:8000`

-Lastly, this API takes an `API_KEY`, so make a `.env` file inside the project and set it equal to your on API key.
+Lastly, this API takes an `API_KEY`, so make a `.env` file inside the project and set it equal to your own API key.